coffee2code/wpuntexturize/readme.txt

 == Filters ==

-The plugin is further customizable via two hooks.
+The plugin is further customizable via three hooks.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

 = c2c_wpuntexturize (filter) =